quanos2909/QuanOS-Browser/README.md

 - Run the setup file inside the extracted folder

-Follow the instructions to install
+Important steps:

-- Product key needed for Setup: M5225XX-1601N-20NM9-11XO
+- When asked for product key, type this: M5225XX-1601N-20NM9-11XO